vapidinfinity/papa-pizza-db/README.md

 just another school compsci project 💔

 > hint: the default login is `admin`, password `admin`.
+> for more info, see the quick start guide at the top of main.py

 ## dependencies
 * a markdown viewer (bundled with IDEs like visual studio code and fleet)